pinnaculum/iraty/README.md

 of *resolvers* (special functions called by the
 [YAML engine](https://github.com/omry/omegaconf)).

-This tool is designed for the distributed web, and the HTML documents produced can easily be puslished to IPFS.
+This tool is designed with the distributed web in mind (but you can run it in a *standalone* mode), and the HTML documents produced can easily be puslished to IPFS.
 Because YAML enforces indentation, the structure of your documents is easy to read and this lets you concentrate on the content.
+A collection of *classless* CSS themes is provided to make styling easy.

 *If you think that using bits of YAML to create websites is insane and totally stupid, you'll feel right at home here.*